GenesisEducationKyiv/front-end-school-3-0-LiliaBilous/README.md

 # 🎵 Music Track Manager

 A Vue 3 frontend application for managing music tracks with advanced features including audio playback, waveform visualization, and real-time updates.
-Built with **Vue 3 + TypeScript** and integrated with a provided **Node.js + GraphQL** backend.
+Built with **Vue 3 + TypeScript** and integrated with a provided **Node.js** backend.

 ## 🚀 Quick Start